ual-arm-ros-pkg/arduino_daq/README.md

 arduino_daq
 ==================

-This package contains an ARM firmware, a host standalone C++ library, and a ROS node for UAL eCAR's Arduino-based DAQ system, with 4 analog outputs (MAX5500), ADC inputs, GPIO, PWM and quadrature encoder decoding support.
+This package contains an AVR8 firmware, a host standalone C++ library, and a ROS node for UAL eCAR's Arduino-based DAQ system, with 4 analog outputs (MAX5500), ADC inputs, GPIO, PWM and quadrature encoder decoding support.